harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: One more pass: found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2021-03-26 - Day 8: Evaluation

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to inspect metrics and error cases so the result is believable so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: Ended the day with evaluation notes in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.